-Music Together®: Music and movement classes for children from birth to kindergarten and the grownups who love them!
+Music Together®: Music and movement classes for children from birth through age 7 and the grownups who love them!

 - is an award-winning program for infants, toddlers, preschoolers and their accompanying adults